Jeremy A. Liabo

 - Author, “CFTC Staff Issues Self-Executing Registration Relief for Certain Delegating CPOs,” Thomson Reuters’ Derivatives Financial Products Report (November 19, 2014)

 - Author, “How to Approach New CPO Registration Relief” Compliance Intelligence (October 30, 2014)

 - “The New Threat to Financial Reform: The End-User Exemption to Dodd-Frank Mandatory Swap Clearance,” 45 John Marshall Law Review 117 (2011)

 - Co-author, “Disruptive Regulatory Practices - The New DCM Core Principles,” Futures Industry Association Conference Baltimore (May 2012)

 - Presenter, “Industry Updates,” Chicago Bar Association’s Futures and Derivatives Law Committee (May 21, 2014)

 - BA (Political Science), University of Iowa, 2006

-- JD, cum laude, The John Marshall Law School, 2012; comment editor, The John Marshall Law Review
+- JD, cum laude, University of Illinois at Chicago John Marshall Law School, 2012; comment editor, The John Marshall Law Review